liber09/ChessClock/Readme.md

-ChessClock app createed in Swift
+ChessClock app created in Swift